equinix/terraform-provider-equinix/docs/resources/network_bgp.md

 ## Attributes Reference

 * `uuid` - BGP peering configuration universally unique identifier
-* `device_uuid` - universally unique identifier of a network device that forms a connection with a given BGP peering
+* `device_id` - universally unique identifier of a network device that forms a connection with a given BGP peering
 * `state` - BGP peer state, one of:
   * Idle